varveler/better_python/SOLID/readme.md

 # **SOLID** Design Principles

-These principles establish practices that lend to developing software with considerations for maintaining and extending as the project grows.
-Adopting these practices can also contribute to avoiding code smells, refactoring code, and Agile or Adaptive software development.
+These principles establish practices that aim for better software development with considerations for maintaining and extending as the project grows.
+Adopting these practices can also contribute to avoiding code smells or code refactoring.

-> Was published in year 2000 by Robert C. Martin AKA "Uncle Bob"
+The SOLID concept was first published in year 2000 by Robert C. Martin AKA "Uncle Bob".

+> Main concepts  and definitions from this video: https://youtu.be/pTB30aXS77U
+> Most of code here used is from this repo: https://github.com/ArjanCodes/betterpython
+> Among other sources credited at the bottom.

 **SOLID** is an acronym for 5 design principles: